Research

 Teaching

-Among the courses I teach regularly at USC are Philosophical Foundations of Modern Western Culture, Time and Time Travel, History of Modern Philosophy, Theory of Knowledge, and Metaphysics.
-I have recently given or co-taught graduate seminars in the philosophy of Thomas Reid, the philosophy of David Hume, the philosophy of A.N.
-Prior, the philosophy of time, the philosophy of perception, probability and epistemology, and mereology.
+Among the courses I teach at USC are Historical Introduction to Philosophy, Time and Time Travel, History of Modern Philosophy, British Empiricism, and Metaphysics.
+I have given or co-taught graduate seminars in the philosophy of Thomas Reid, the philosophy of David Hume, the philosophy of A.N.
+Prior, the philosophy of time, the philosophy of perception, probability and epistemology, mereology, and intentionality.

 Contact